Display rollup progress or totals in Azure Boards

 Choose from the menu provided.

-- Progress bar displays progress bars based on the percentage of associated descendant work items which have been completed or closed.
+- Progress bar displays progress bars based on the percentage of associated descendant work items that have been completed or closed.

 - Total number displays the sum of descendant items or the associated fields of descendant items.
 Totals provide a measure of the size of a Feature or Epic based on the number of its child items.
 For example, Count of Tasks shows the sum of all tasks that are linked to parent items.
 The active or closed state is ignored.